piscab/piscab.github.io/README.md

 * To understand DL, many way are possible.
 * Genova is just a stop in my path.
 My whole previous route is available [here](2018_07_Genova/AccompList.md).

-What's your path to DL?
+What's your current path to DL?

 ---